Statewide public health orders extended two more weeks

 WDH recommends the continued use of face masks in indoor public places and when common-sense physical distancing cannot be maintained among people who don’t live in the same household.

-The updated orders, which go into effect April 16 and will remain through April 30, can be found online at https://health.wyo.gov/publichealth/infectious-disease-epidemiology-unit/disease/novel-coronavirus/covid-19-orders-and-guidance or the story at rocketminer.com.
+The updated orders, which go into effect April 16 and will remain through April 30, can be found online at https://tinyurl.com/wyominghealthorders.